Managing Customers and Sales Created in Dynamics 365 for Sales

 For more information, see Create users and assign Microsoft Dynamics 365 (online) security roles on techNet and How to: Manage Users and Permissions.

 This account is only used during the setup.
-Once the solution is imported into Financials, the account is no longer needed.
+Once the solution is imported into Dynamics 365, the account is no longer needed.

 Setting up the user account for synchronisation

 If you choose to enable item availability, the integration user account must have a web services access key.
-This is a two-step thing in the Financials page for that user account, you must choose the Change Web Service Key button; and in the CRM connection setup guide, you must specify that user as the OData web service user.
+This is a two-step thing in the Dynamics 365 page for that user account, you must choose the Change Web Service Key button; and in the Dynamics 365 Connection setup guide, you must specify that user as the OData web service user.

 If you choose to enable sales order integration, you must specify a user that can handle this synchronization - the integration user or another user account.